Safety is at the top of the checklist for wise homeowners shopping for the best space heater.

 - Pros: Oscillation is turned on & off with a convenient foot pedal.
 Versatile use with 3 heat settings up to 1,500 watts.
 24-hour timer.

-- Cons: Heat settings are on a dial, so aren’t quite as accurate as digital settings.
+- Cons: Heat settings are on a dial, so aren’t quite as

 - It’s the Best If: You need a bathroom space heater you can trust to be safe.
 Just a reminder: This unit should ONLY be set on the floor, well away from a tub or shower.